 The T&E Assessment, as it is commonly known, enables families to apply to multiple, participating schools but forgo the burden of multiple assessments.
 Applicants engage in one common assessment, the results of which are shared with schools to which the family has applied and that accept and/or require the T&E Assessment.

 Due to the continued uncertainty surrounding COVID-19 community spread among unvaccinated children and adults, many schools have decided to require the T&E Assessment for the 2021-2022 admission season since they will not be able to invite applicants into their school buildings for visits.
 (See full list of participating schools below.)

 What does the T&E assess?

-The T&E is a non-standardized, non-normed, child-friendly set of activities designed specifically to be administered virtually to four and five year olds applying to Kindergarten.
-The T&E taps expressive and receptive language, verbal and non-verbal reasoning skills, teachability, problem-solving skills and developmental areas in which schools need information to determine fit between applicant and program.
+The T&E Assessment is a non-standardized, non-normed, child-friendly set of activities designed specifically to be administered virtually to four and five year olds applying to Kindergarten.
+The T&E taps expressive and receptive language, verbal and non-verbal reasoning skills, teachability, problem-solving skills, and developmental areas about which schools need information to determine fit between applicant and program.

 How does my child take the T&E and who is assessing them?

 The T&E Assessment is administered using Zoom technology on a desktop or laptop computer, or on a tablet, in the child’s home.